1 9 7 6 – 1 9 8 3 (USA)

 Quincy had turned his back on his lucrative medical practice to work for the Los Angeles County Coroners Office, where he was ably assisted by young colleague Sam Fujiyama.

-Impulsive and headstrong, Quincy was not adverse to leaving behind his microscope and venturing outside to conduct investigations of his own, much to the consternation of his boss, Dr. Robert J. Asten and police chief Frank Monahan.
+Impulsive and headstrong, Quincy was not averse to leaving behind his microscope and venturing outside to conduct investigations of his own, much to the consternation of his boss, Dr Robert J. Asten and police chief Frank Monahan.

 In later seasons, the series attempted to face up to real issues such as drug abuse among teenage athletes.